xoxzo/blog.xoxzo.com/content/Announcements/2022-04-28-ezsms-new-authentication-en.md

 This time we have implemented a new authentication system for the creation of new accounts.
 We find safety and security highly important, in addition this also made the signup process easier.

-The new authentication system will be effective from Tuesday the 28th of April 2022.
+The new authentication system that introducing [GetOTP](https://otp.dev/en) will be effective from Tuesday the 28th of April 2022.

 ## What will change?
 **1. When creating a new account, we will perform two types of authentication using the new system: one for email and one for your mobile phone number.**